makzilla808/product_landing/README.md

 User Story #15: My product landing page should utilize CSS flexbox at least once.

 The product I am using is Google's Chromebooks.

+Laid out the html so far.

+Fixed the embed link for the youtube video.